JanoBourian/csharp_topics/docs/09polymorphism.md

 # Polymorphism

+Keywords: virtual, sealed, override, new

+# Init info about Polymorphism

+* We can use "generic classes"
+* We have overcharge, parametric and inclusion polymorphism
+* Parametric as LinealEcuation -> CuadraticEcuation -> EvalEcuation
+* Inclusion as virtual and override

 ## First Implementation

 The derivate class should has a override statement and the class superior should has a virtual statement.
 We only can close override methods.
-Keywords: virtual, sealed, override, new

 ```cs
 using System;